-Cargo electric scooters: a separate class between the courier bike and the three-wheeled moped
+Cargo electric scooters: the class between courier bike and moped

 In the article on the types of electric scooters the cargo class is mentioned as one of five — stand-up machines with a cargo compartment, oriented at delivery work.
 This is a separate profile: what exactly makes a scooter “cargo”, where the PEV category ends and the moped or the van begins, which real examples exist on the market today (and not in manufacturer claims), and what trade-offs the user gets together with the cargo compartment.